By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 878|Pages: 2|5 min read

-Whereas some nations and jurisdictions empower the elected entities to draft such proposals, others allow more inclusive participation of the electorate through fact collection missions.
+Whereas some nations and jurisdictions empower the elected entities to draft such proposals, others allow more inclusive participation of the electorate through fact-collection missions.
 Further, some governments give extreme powers for negotiating international treaties to their national leader(s) or their appointee(s).
 Each member state should be allowed autonomy to choose its strategy for developing their proposals considering the variability in constitutions and institutional frameworks.
 Disagreements at this stage can be addressed through negotiation, arbitration, and mediation.
 Conferences are impractical at this point since it is not necessarily targeted at reaching a resolution.

 After the nations prepare the human rights issues to be addressed, their representatives meet in a convention where a draft agreement is negotiated.
 An international conference is organized where diplomats from the different parties come together to negotiate a draft accord.
-The diplomats then submit the draft agreement to their national authorities where the leaders can either ratify or reject it.
+The diplomats then submit the draft agreement to their national authorities, where the leaders can either ratify or reject it.
 In some cases, some developed nations can opt to use economic diplomacy and appeasement to ensure that some unwilling parties approve agreements.
 This is referred to as soft diplomacy.
-However, in some situations, the powerful nations use gunboat diplomacy by coercing unwilling nations to ratify a treaty through display of might.
-After, ratification, the agreement becomes an international law which applies to the member states.
+However, in some situations, the powerful nations use gunboat diplomacy by coercing unwilling nations to ratify a treaty through a display of might.
+After ratification, the agreement becomes an international law that applies to the member states.

 There are several other forms of international laws apart from treaties.
-Conventions, just like treaties are mutual agreements signed among many countries, but retain an open membership where other countries can become signatories long after their ratification.
-Contrarily, Alliances are agreements formed for mutual benefits among the signatories.
-For example in 1953, the US signed a Mutual Defense Treaty with South Korea for mutual cooperation against the proliferation of communism in the Korean Peninsula.
+Conventions, just like treaties, are mutual agreements signed among many countries but retain an open membership where other countries can become signatories long after their ratification.
+Contrarily, alliances are agreements formed for mutual benefits among the signatories.
+For example, in 1953, the US signed a Mutual Defense Treaty with South Korea for mutual cooperation against the proliferation of communism in the Korean Peninsula.
 Finally, nations can develop voluntary accords while still negotiating the terms of a treaty.

-The Universal Declaration of Human Rights (UDHR) was established in 1948 to prevent future occurrence of widespread human rights violations in the world.
+The Universal Declaration of Human Rights (UDHR) was established in 1948 to prevent the future occurrence of widespread human rights violations in the world.
 It formed the basis for many international treaties over the years.
-However, the international treaties have not adequately prevented human right violations in the world, and there is a need for an updated agreement with more enforceable terms.
-Such a treaty can be diplomatically negotiated using arbitration, negotiation, mediation and conferences.
+However, the international treaties have not adequately prevented human rights violations in the world, and there is a need for an updated agreement with more enforceable terms.
+Such a treaty can be diplomatically negotiated using arbitration, negotiation, mediation, and conferences.
 However, where treaties are not achievable, human rights issues can also be addressed through conventions, alliances, and accords.

 Browse our vast selection of original essay samples, each expertly formatted and styled